I Hate New Year's

-The film was produced in-house by Tello Films, which released it on their streaming platform on December 4th, 2020.
+The film was produced in-house by Tello Films, which released it on their streaming platform on December 4, 2020.

 Synopsis

 Layne Price has enjoyed a successful music career, however she's hit a creative roadblock that she's unable to overcome.
-Interpreting advice from a fortune teller as meaning that she should revisit her roots, Layne sets out to return to her home town of Nashville, Tennessee for New Year's Eve.
+Interpreting advice from a fortune-teller as meaning that she should revisit her roots, Layne sets out to return to her hometown of Nashville, Tennessee, for New Year's Eve.
 Her best friend Cassie is determined to confess her love to Layne, however Layne herself is more interested in finding one of her exes.
-As the two search Layne finds herself starting to realize that she may be in love with Cassie as well.
+As the two search, Layne finds herself starting to realize that she may be in love with Cassie as well.